CyrusOne (NASDAQ:CONE) Releases FY 2021 Earnings Guidance

-CyrusOne (NASDAQ:CONE) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+CyrusOne (NASDAQ:CONE) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $3.950-$4.050 for the period.
 The company issued revenue guidance of $1.16 billion-$1.19 billion, compared to the consensus revenue estimate of $1.15 billion.

-CyrusOne (NASDAQ:CONE) last announced its quarterly earnings data on Tuesday, July 27th.
-The real estate investment trust reported $0.06 earnings per share for the quarter, missing the consensus estimate of $0.98 by ($0.92).
-CyrusOne had a return on equity of 0.05% and a net margin of 0.66%.
-As a group, equities analysts anticipate that CyrusOne will post 3.97 EPS for the current year.
+Several equities analysts have issued reports on CONE shares.
+Wells Fargo & Company dropped their price objective on shares of CyrusOne from $85.00 to $80.00 and set an overweight rating on the stock in a research note on Friday, July 30th.
+Raymond James upgraded shares of CyrusOne from an underperform rating to an outperform rating and set a $82.00 price target on the stock in a research note on Thursday, July 29th.
+Zacks Investment Research raised CyrusOne from a sell rating to a hold rating in a report on Monday.
+BMO Capital Markets raised CyrusOne from a market perform rating to an outperform rating and set a $81.00 target price for the company in a research note on Tuesday, July 6th.
+Finally, Cowen downgraded CyrusOne from an outperform rating to a market perform rating and set a $80.00 price target on the stock. in a research note on Wednesday, June 16th.
+Ten analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+CyrusOne currently has an average rating of Hold and a consensus price target of $80.86.

-Several research firms have commented on CONE.
-Deutsche Bank Aktiengesellschaft increased their target price on CyrusOne from $77.00 to $85.00 and gave the company a buy rating in a research report on Friday, June 11th.
-Barclays increased their target price on CyrusOne from $82.00 to $84.00 and gave the company an equal weight rating in a research report on Tuesday, April 27th.
-Credit Suisse Group increased their target price on CyrusOne from $79.00 to $81.00 and gave the company a neutral rating in a research report on Friday.
-Mizuho increased their target price on CyrusOne from $70.00 to $72.00 and gave the company a neutral rating in a research report on Wednesday, April 21st.
-Finally, Truist downgraded CyrusOne from a buy rating to a hold rating and lowered their price objective for the stock from $92.00 to $75.00 in a research report on Thursday.
-One research analyst has rated the stock with a sell rating, nine have issued a hold rating and six have issued a buy rating to the stock.
-CyrusOne currently has an average rating of Hold and a consensus target price of $80.86.
+The business also recently announced a quarterly dividend, which will be paid on Friday, October 8th.
+Investors of record on Friday, September 24th will be paid a $0.52 dividend.
+The ex-dividend date is Thursday, September 23rd.
+This represents a $2.08 dividend on an annualized basis and a yield of 2.75%.
+This is a positive change from CyrusOne’s previous quarterly dividend of $0.51.
+CyrusOne’s dividend payout ratio is presently 52.31%.

-In related news, Director David H. Ferdman sold 5,000 shares of CyrusOne stock in a transaction that occurred on Friday, June 11th.
-The stock was sold at an average price of $79.63, for a total transaction of $398,150.00.
-Following the transaction, the director now owns 76,666 shares of the company’s stock, valued at $6,104,913.58.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, Director David H. Ferdman sold 10,000 shares of CyrusOne stock in a transaction that occurred on Friday, May 21st.
-The shares were sold at an average price of $73.15, for a total value of $731,500.00.
+In other news, Director David H. Ferdman sold 5,000 shares of CyrusOne stock in a transaction dated Friday, June 11th.
+The shares were sold at an average price of $79.63, for a total transaction of $398,150.00.
+Following the completion of the sale, the director now directly owns 76,666 shares in the company, valued at $6,104,913.58.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, Director David H. Ferdman sold 10,000 shares of the company’s stock in a transaction that occurred on Friday, May 21st.
+The shares were sold at an average price of $73.15, for a total transaction of $731,500.00.
 Following the transaction, the director now directly owns 81,666 shares in the company, valued at approximately $5,973,867.90.
 The disclosure for this sale can be found here.
 Company insiders own 0.55% of the company’s stock.

 About CyrusOne